 "I can remember watching Buddy Baker, Richard Petty, and later Kyle Petty, and Davey Allison following their fathers around the pits when they were just kids," Earles said.

 "I can remember giving a young kid enough money to get home on after a race because he was broke.
 His name was Fred Lorenzen."

 NASCAR is the premier stock car racing sanctioning body in the world and Earles was there at the very beginning.
 The .526-mile asphalt speedway, built as a dirt track, has grown from a dusty, primitive operation into one of the most beautiful racing facilities in existence.

-Earles, who died November 16, 1999 as Chairman of the Board and Chief Executive Officer of the speedway, spans racing's rough and tumble birth to its current mega-buck attraction.
+Earles, who died November 16, 1999 as Chairman of the Board and Chief Executive Officer of the speedway, spans racing's rough and tumble birth to its current mega-bucks attraction.

-The track runs basically the same the weekends a year and highlights four NASCAR racing divisions.
+The track runs basically the same weekends each year and highlights four NASCAR racing divisions.